keramy/Formula-PM/PROJECT_SUMMARY.md

 6. **Express Version**: Downgraded from v5 to v4 for compatibility
 7. **Material-UI Override Issues**: Solved CSS specificity problems with modular theme system
 8. **Port Conflicts**: Resolved backend port conflicts by running on port 5001 with proper frontend configuration
+9. **React Object Rendering Error** 🆕: Fixed "Objects are not valid as a React child" error with comprehensive safety system
+10. **Table View Crashes** 🆕: Added multi-layer protection in UnifiedTableView for object handling
+11. **Status Format Compatibility** 🆕: Support for both `in-progress` and `in_progress` status formats
+12. **Null Safety** 🆕: Added extensive null/undefined protection across all components

 ## File Structure
 ```